trustedanalytics-ng/platform-tests/README.md

 The best way to run the tests from command line is to use the `run_tests.sh` script located in the `project` directory.
 The script activates virtualenv and runs the tests.

-Configuration (e.g. TAP domain, core org name, etc.) is defined using environment variables.
+Configuration (e.g. TAP domain) is defined using environment variables.
 They are parsed in `platform-tests/project/config.py`.
 This is also where you can find names of the variables.

 There are three options to define configuration: